Two Kooks » All Recipes » Side Dishes » Crispy Oven Roasted Potatoes (Exceptional!)

 • HEAT OVEN TO 450F/232C.
 Line a large sheet pan with aluminum foil (sprayed will with oil) or parchment paper.
 Note that parchment paper may brown on edges at this high temperature.

-• CUT AND BOIL POTATOES: Peel potatoes if desired (Note 3) and cut potatoes into 1.5 – 2 inch (3.8-5 cm) pieces (Note 4).
+• CUT AND BOIL POTATOES: Peel potatoes if desired, Note 3, and cut potatoes into 1.5 – 2 inch (3.8-5 cm) pieces (Note 4).
 Place potatoes in a medium-large pot of cold water with a tablespoon salt.
 Heat to boiling, then lower to medium and gently boil, uncovered, for 6-8 minutes until tender, but not too soft.
 Drain well in a colander or sieve.

-• PREPARE POTATOES FOR ROASTING: Put potatoes back the pot on medium-high heat and give them a good shake.
+• PREPARE POTATOES FOR ROASTING: Put potatoes back in the pot on medium-high heat and give them a good shake.
 This will dry out the potatoes and rough them up, allowing them to absorb the oil and butter better – and avoid soggy potatoes.
 Turn off the heat.
 Add butter and oil (use any combination of butter and oil as preferred to equal 5-6 tablespoons), rosemary (if using), salt and pepper.
 Stir gently to coat the potatoes well.
 Taste and add more salt if needed.

 • ROAST POTATOES: Transfer potatoes to the prepared baking sheet, spreading them out in a single layer.
 Don't crowd the pan.
 Use two pans if needed.
 Roast for 20 minutes, turn them over, then roast for another 10-20 minutes until golden brown with crispy edges.
 Bake a little longer for extra crispy potatoes if you like.
 Serve immediately.